awsdocs/aws-cloud9-user-guide/doc_source/how-cloud9-with-iam.md

 + All supported AWS actions are restricted to the IP address of the environment\.
 This is an AWS security best practice\.

 If AWS Cloud9 doesn't support an action or resource that you need an EC2 environment to access, or if AWS managed temporary credentials is turned off for an EC2 environment and you cannot turn it back on, consider the following alternatives:
 + Attach an instance profile to the Amazon EC2 instance that connects to the EC2 environment\.
-For instructions, see [Create and Use an Instance Profile to Manage Temporary Credentials](credentials.md#credentials-temporary)\.
+For instructions, see [Create and use an instance profile to manage temporary credentials](credentials.md#credentials-temporary)\.
 + Store your permanent AWS access credentials in the EC2 environment, for example, by setting special environment variables or by running the `aws configure` command\.
-For instructions, see [Create and Store Permanent Access Credentials in an Environment](credentials.md#credentials-permanent-create)\.
+For instructions, see [Create and store permanent access credentials in an Environment](credentials.md#credentials-permanent-create)\.

 The preceding alternatives override all permissions that are allowed \(or denied\) by AWS managed temporary credentials in an EC2 environment\.

-### Creating and updating AWS managed temporary credentials<a name="sec-auth-and-access-control-temporary-managed-credentials-create-update"></a>
+### Creating and updating AWS managed temporary credentials<a name="auth-and-access-control-temporary-managed-credentials-create-update"></a>

 For an AWS Cloud9 EC2 development environment, AWS managed temporary credentials are created the first time you open the environment\.